Kantian and Neo-Kantian First Principles for Physical and Metaphysical Cognition

-Allison's interpretation of Kant, at least in this general sense, is in my view the correct one.
-However my goal here is not to argue definitively for this interpretation of Kant, nor is it to somehow refute the ontological interpretation of Kant's views.
-My goal, rather, is more cautious and limited in scope.
-The epistemic interpretation of Kant's doctrine has been criticised as amounting to mere stipulation; it does not, it has been argued, sufficiently capture the real ontological significance that Kant seems to accord to the transcendental distinction between appearances and things as they are in themselves, and it does not, it has been argued, sufficiently capture the sense of `epistemic loss' one feels due to the inability to know things as they are in themselves.
-Some stipulations are better than others, however, and in the sequel I will argue that Kant's doctrine of transcendental idealism, though it should be understood `merely epistemically' is nevertheless full of significance for Kant.
-I will argue that his views in this regard are rooted in his long-running pre-critical struggle to discover the first principles for metaphysical cognition, i.e. cognition of things as they actually are in themselves.
+Some stipulations are better than others, however, and in the sequel I will argue that Kant's doctrine of transcendental idealism, though it should be understood `merely epistemically', is nevertheless profoundly significant.
+As I will show, Kant's views on the matter are rooted in his long-running pre-critical struggle to discover the first principles for metaphysical cognition (i.e. cognition of things as they actually are in themselves).
 Moreover, underlying Kant's doctrine is an ontological posit of a sort; however this posit on which transcendental idealism rests---the so-called `discursivity thesis'---is not an ontological posit which pertains to the mind-independent world but is rather a posit concerning the nature of our cognition.
 And far from being, as some have claimed \citep[cf.][Ch.
 1]{strawson1966}, a self-evident truth, discursivity is a posit which has been denied---and with interesting consequences, as we will see.